chiangyaw/cloud-devsecops-lab/14-CleaningUp.md

 In AWS Account:
 1. Delete the Cloud9 IDE that you have created.
 2. Delete the S3 bucket that you have created.
+3. Delete the Cloud Formation deployed as part of Prisma Cloud integration.

 In Terraform Cloud:
 1. Delete the workspace that you have created.